noincent/chess-plus/README.md

 - `400`: Bad Request (invalid input or expired session)
 - `404`: Session not found (when ending session)
 - `500`: Internal Server Error

+## Troubleshooting

+1. **Missing API Keys**: Ensure all required API keys are set in `.env`
+2. **Database Connection**: Check if database files exist in the correct location
+3. **Port Conflicts**: If port 8010 is in use, modify the port in the startup command

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+## License

+See [LICENSE](LICENSE) file for details.

 ## Attribution